rogerhu/studying-android-studio-internals/Patching-with-Recaf.md

 layout: default
 ---

+# Why

+One of the challenges with Android Studio is that it isn't completely open-source.
+You can build most of the Android dependencies by following
+[these steps](https://github.com/rogerhu/android-studio-builder#step-by-step-guide-for-mac), but there are internal libraries that are private to
+Google.
+You can recompile IntelliJ Community and the plugin, but you can also use this approach patch existing JAR files.
+We used this approach to verify a [memory leak](https://blog.p-y.wtf/gradle-intellij-memory-leak) could be fixed!

 ## Figuring out where to patch

 You’ll want to use grep to find declarations of a class.
 Let’s for instance say we want to find the `ProjectImportAction` class that gets used in Android Studio to sync the repository: